Beef Bone Broth

 Making it is easy but takes time as the bones are simmered for 12 to 48 hours to release many of the healing nutrients it contains (see the sciencey bit below).

-Bone broth is particularly healing for the gut and the gut barrier which is integral to preventing ‘leaky gut’.
+Bone broth is particularly healing for the gut and the gut barrier and so is an important part of any ‘leaky gut’ healing protocol.
 It is also great for joint health, and the glycine it contains may also help you relax and improve your sleep!

 I often recommend bone broth to be eaten regularly, several times a week or even daily, as part of a healthy eating plan.
 It is also easy to add to other recipes instead of stock and provides a nutrient dense, additive-free addition.

 - 2 kg beef bones preferably organic and grass fed